Academic Regulations

 In their first regular semester after readmission, dismissed students will be on scholastic probation.
 Additionally, readmitted students will follow the catalog requirements for the semester of their readmission.

-Scholastic probation is an identification of students whose scholastic performance is below University standards.
-View the University Senate Bylaws on Scholastic Warning, Probation, and Dismissal
+Academic Notice is an identification of students whose academic performance is below University standards.
+View the University Senate Bylaws on Academic Standing

-The student and the student’s advisor are informed that a marked academic improvement in future semesters is necessary to obtain the minimum scholastic standards.
+The student and the student’s advisor are informed that a marked academic improvement in future semesters is necessary to obtain the minimum academic standards.

-CAHNR students who are placed on scholastic probation will have the following conditions attached to their enrollment:
+CAHNR students who are placed on academic notice will have the following conditions attached to their enrollment:

-- The student is required to fill out an Academic Recovery Plan.
+• The student is required to fill out an Academic Success Plan.

-- The student is required to meet with an advisor (major or advisor in the Office of Academic Programs) during the semester.
-Students must complete the Academic Recovery Plan PRIOR to meeting with an advisor.
+• The student is required to meet with an advisor (major or advisor in the Office of Academic Programs) during the semester.
+Students must complete the Academic Success Plan PRIOR to meeting with an advisor.
 After the 10th day of classes an enrollment hold will be placed on their account, which will only be lifted once they’ve met with an advisor.

 Second Langauge Policy